PrathamAgrawal51/Pratham_Agrawal_22070521078_ML_CA1/README.md

 - **Demographic Insights**: Detailed analysis of mortality impact based on age and sex.
 - **Comparative Analysis**: Year-over-year comparisons and relational plots to understand the pandemic's evolution.
 - **Detailed Reporting**: A full EDA report is included, summarizing all findings.
+- **Model Implementation**: Several Machine Learning Models were implemented and the best models were intergrated into a dashboard.
+- **Interactive Dashboard**: An interactive dashboard was made in order to visualize the dataset, compare between different geographical regions, view model results and predict future pandemic vulnerabilities.
 ---

 ## 📊 Dataset